-Background: The Sickle Pan-African Research Consortium Clinical Coordinating Centre (SPARCO Center) with 6 Consortium sites and the Sickle Africa Data Coordinating Centre (SADaCC) formed the Sickle Cell Disease (SCD) in Sub-Saharan Africa (SSA) Network (SickleInAfrica) that, intends to develop sustainable continent-wide SCD resources for multi-disciplinary research that will increase understanding of SCD and improve health outcomes in Africa.
+Description Background: The Sickle Pan-African Research Consortium Clinical Coordinating Centre (SPARCO Center) with 6 Consortium sites and the Sickle Africa Data Coordinating Centre (SADaCC) formed the Sickle Cell Disease (SCD) in Sub-Saharan Africa (SSA) Network (SickleInAfrica) that, intends to develop sustainable continent-wide SCD resources for multidisciplinary research that will increase understanding of SCD and improve health outcomes in Africa.
 SCD is a disorder of public health significance; common [300,000 global annual births, over 75% in Sub-Saharan Africa (SSA)(1)], with a high burden of morbidity and mortality despite evidence-based, effective interventions.
-In phase 1, the study successfully developed a registry and enrolled over 13,000 SCD patients, developed the recommended standards of care (SoC) for SCD management, skills interventions conducted to clinicians, researchers and educators and multi-site research strategy developed.
+In phase 1, the study successfully developed a registry and enrolled over 13,000 SCD patients, developed the recommended standards of care (SoC) for SCD management, skills interventions conducted to clinicians, researchers and educators and multi-site research strategy developed(2).

+Aims at:

-Aims at: Provide governance, oversight, and operations by establishing a procedure for integration of new sites whilst strengthening existing sites, To expand the SCD registry database by enrolling 21,000 new participants to give a total of 34,000 participants, Support the integration of consistent SoC into SCD healthcare, Facilitate launching and successful completion of cohort and implementation research studies, Participation in training programs by strengthening and developing partnerships and, Facilitate engagement with SCD partners in health, research, and education.
+- 1. Provide governance, oversight, and operations by establishing a procedure for integration of new sites whilst strengthening existing sites - 2.
+To expand the SCD registry database by enrolling 21,000 new participants to give a total of 34,000 participants - 3.
+Support the integration of consistent SoC into SCD healthcare - 4.
+Facilitate launching and successful completion of cohort and implementation research studies - 5.
+Participation in training programs by strengthening and developing partnerships and - 6.
+Facilitate engagement with SCD partners in health, research, and education.

+Methodology:

-Methodology: Enroll 21,000 new SCD Patients to strengthen the existing SCD Registry of 13,000 SCD Patients for targeted cohort of 34,000, Review and localizing the guidelines for SCD Management, Cohort and Implementation Studies of New Preventive/Therapeutic Practices, Dialogues with existing training programs for skills development, use of an integrated approach to SCD by facilitating engagements with SCD communities to ensure integration, harmonization and sustainability of efforts.
+- 1. Enrol 21,000 new SCD Patients to strengthen the existing SCD Registry of 13,000 SCD Patients for targeted cohort of 34,000 - 2.
+Review and localizing the guidelines for SCD Management - 3.
+Cohort and Implementation Studies of New Preventive/ Therapeutic Practices

+4. Dialogues with existing training programs for skills development

+5. Use of an integrated approach to SCD by facilitating engagements with SCD communities to ensure integration, harmonization and sustainability of efforts.